goutham2709/Data-Competitions/README.md

 # Data-Competitions
-Code base for the data science competitions
+Code base for the data science competitions i've worked on.